-History aside, you'll like come to Gastown for the nightlife.
+History aside, many come to Gastown for the nightlife.
 There's not the frenzy of the Granville Street Entertainment District here.
-Instead you'll find great pubs (and many double as good restaurants), cool cocktail lounges, and late-night dance clubs.
+Instead you'll find great pubs (many double as good restaurants) and cool cocktail lounges.

 Some pubs and bars worth visiting include:

 - Lamplighter, 92 Water St.

 Whether you're looking for fine art or T-shirts, Gastown is one of the best shopping neighborhoods in Vancouver.
 Alongside the typical souvenir shops, the neighborhood has many independent stores and galleries.
 Canadian Maple Delights (385 Water St.) and the Mounted Police Gift Shop (767 W. Cordova St.) both sell classic Canadian souvenirs.
 Jade (375 Water St.) has excellent jade pieces mined from northern BC.
 For fine First Nations artworks, try Hill's Native Art (165 Water St.) and Coastal Peoples Fine Arts Gallery (312 Water St.).

 Gastown is also a haven for independent designers and off-beat clothing shops.
 Stop by Dream (311 W. Cordova St.), John Fluevog Shoes (65 Water St.), and deLuxe Junk (310 W. Cordova St.) for locally designed or consignment fashions.
 Or, find some of everything at clothing store Army & Navy (36 W. Cordova St.).